ELELAB/cancermuts/docs/tutorial.md

 here, we specify the `version` argument to specify the version of gnomAD to be considered.
 Please refer to the API documentation for all the available versions.

+A local reference genome FASTA file should be provided when initializing the gnomAD datasource.
+See `install.md` for instructions on downloading the reference genome.
+The reference assembly must be compatible with the selected gnomAD version.
+For example, gnomAD 2.1 requires a GRCh37/hg19 reference, whereas gnomAD 3 requires a GRCh38/hg38 reference.

+The reference FASTA is used to normalize VCF alleles when the available genomic mutation is not represented as a simple SNV.
+This may also occur for protein-level missense variants, since a missense consequence is not necessarily caused by a single-nucleotide genomic substitution.

 The `md_type` keyword allows to select which metadata type(s) to annotate, i.e. choose between exome or genome allele frequency (or both as in the example) and whether